05 Jun 2026

 Angular momentum as the generator of rotations, rotation operators, and transformation of quantum states.

-Angular momentum is the generator of rotations in quantum mechanics.
-This means that a rotation of a state is produced by applying an exponential operator built from the angular momentum operator.
+In quantum mechanics, a spatial symmetry is represented by an operator acting on states.
+For rotations, the corresponding generator is angular momentum.
+This means that a finite rotation of a state is produced by an exponential operator built from the angular momentum operator.

 Rotation about an axis